 Unlike 7-Eleven, the interface of the Lawson machine speaks 8 languages vs. the monolingual 7-Eleven machine.
 You may notice an English option on the start screen, but unfortunately, if you choose this, most of the cool functionality disappears and the machine will become a normal copier.
 If you can’t read Japanese, the toughest part of the 7-Eleven machine is probably the start screen.
 Once you’ve selected ‘文書プリント’ (document print – the pink button) the next steps shouldn’t be too hard to work out.
 The prices for printing are about the same as Kinko’s or Accea, but the convenience and not having to pay to use a computer is a big bonus.
 The hardest part about using the Lawson machine is trying not to get it to crash and expose the Microsoft Windows horribleness lurking within.

-As shown above, if your printing job is REALLY important, don’t bet everything on either the Lawson or the 7-Eleven machine working.
+If your printing job is REALLY important and you need it in a real hurry, don’t bet everything on either the Lawson or the 7-Eleven machine working when you need it.
 I’ve had issues with Mac formatted USB memory sticks not being recognised—even using a Windows file system format like FAT.
-I reformatted the USB memory using the disk utility in Ubuntu and it worked fine.
+I reformatted the USB memory using the disk utility in my OS and it worked fine.
 It’s probably designed to be used with Windows so if you formatted the USB memory stick in Windows—or you haven’t fiddled around with it since you bought it, then you should be OK.
-Another option on the 7-Eleven machine is ‘ネットプリント’ (net print) – uploading your files to their website and printing them from the machine at the convenience store.
+Another option on the 7-Eleven machine is ‘ネットプリント’ (net print), which involves uploading your files to their website and printing them from the machine at the convenience store.
 I haven’t had a lot of luck with Net Print, but you can find a detailed guide to the 7-Eleven system on Surviving in Japan.

 As of this update, I’m not aware of equivalent machines at other convenience stores, but it’s only a matter of time before Family Mart, Daily Yamazaki and the others catch up.